percona/pbm-docs/docs/features/selective-backup.md

 3. Restore certain databases and / or collections from a full backup
 4. Make a point-in time recovery for the specified databases / collections.
 Available for replica sets only.

+!!! warning

+    Multi-collection transactions and time series collections are not supported.
+However, if you use them and try to make a selective restore, it may break ACID because not all operations with this transaction are restored.
+Thus, from the transaction's point of you, the data consistency may be broken.

 ## Sharded collections

 !!! admonition "Version added: [2.1.0](../release-notes/2.1.0.md)"